tsunhopang/anisotropy_code/README.md

-# anisotropy_code
+# Code for measuring pressure anisotropy

-This repository contains code used for performing Bayesian inference of pressure anisotropy among neutron star observations.
-It is organized for clarity and reproducibility, as part of a submission for peer review.
-The code includes normalizing flow training, hierarchical Bayesian inference, joint Bayesian infrence, evidence estimation, and postprocessing tools.
+This repository contains code used for performing Bayesian inference of pressure anisotropy among neutron star observations (see [paper](https://arxiv.org/abs/2507.13039)) It is organized for clarity and reproducibility, as part of a submission for peer review.
+The code includes
+- normalizing flow training
+- hierarchical Bayesian inference
+- joint Bayesian infrence
+- evidence estimation
+- postprocessing tools

 ---